Opportunity

 Targeting exacerbations in patients with chronic obstructive pulmonary disease (COPD).

-Those with fewer financial resources or in poverty are diagnosed with COPD later in the course of the disease, when symptoms are more severe.
+Those with fewer financial resources or other social barriers to health careare often diagnosed with COPD later in the course of the disease, when symptoms are more severe.
 As a result, especially for African Americans, the outcomes of COPD are generally poorer.
 (Mamary 2018, Eisner 2011, Woo 2021).
 Altesa’s clinical program will address these disparities in vulnerable populations by ensuring diversity and inclusion in our clinical enrollment and development plans while supporting programs and national initiatives that aim to reduce disparities in diagnoses.

-- Vapendavir, a Phase 2 clinical drug with an excellent safety profile and confirmed antiviral activity in humans.
-Vapendavir is a broad-spectrum capsid inhibitor with potent activity across all rhinovirus families and other enteroviruses, including poliovirus.
+- Vapendavir, a Phase 2 clinical drug, has a demonstrated safety profile and confirmed antiviral activity in humans.
+It is a broad-spectrum capsid inhibitor with potent activity across all rhinovirus families and other respiratory enteroviruses.

-- Pre-negotiated licensing options and a Sponsored Research Agreement with Emory/DRIVE that provides unique access to a robust and substantially de-risked R&D pipeline, in addition to world-class, industry-trained scientists.
+- Pre-negotiated licensing options and a Sponsored Research Agreement with Emory/DRIVE provide unique access to a robust, fully-funded R&D pipeline, in addition to world-class, industry-trained scientists.

-- Licensed the antiviral drug ALT-2023: a broad-spectrum nucleoside analog active against most enteroviruses and flaviviruses, including rhinovirus, hepatitis C, yellow fever, and dengue.
-Altesa expects to advance ALT-2023 to human clinical trials in calendar year 2023.
+- Altesa has licensed the antiviral drug ALT-2023, a broad-spectrum nucleoside analog active against most enteroviruses and flaviviruses, including rhinovirus, hepatitis C, yellow fever, and dengue.
+ALT-2023 is in the late preclinical stage, with an extremely favorable safety profile in non-human studies.

-- Proven platform for mechanism-based development of novel, broad-spectrum antivirals and combinations, including some of the world’s most successful antiviral drugs.
+- Altesa has a proven platform for mechanism-based development of novel, broad-spectrum antivirals and combinations, including some of the world’s most successful antiviral drugs.

-Our first target: presenting exacerbations in patients with chronic obstructive pulmonary disease (COPD) caused by viral infections.
+Our first goal: preventing exacerbations in patients with chronic obstructive pulmonary disease (COPD) caused by viral infections.

 More than 16.4 million Americans, or 6.6% of U.S. adults, have been diagnosed with COPD.
 COPD is the third leading cause of death worldwide, according to the World Health Organization, and it is expected to become the #1 cause of death worldwide within 15 years.
 Those with limited financial resources, especially those in urban areas, are often diagnosed later in the disease, which is associated with more severe outcomes.

-Viral infections are the primary causes of acute health deterioration in people living with COPD.
-Among viral causes, rhinovirus—the predominant cause of the common cold—is the most frequent culprit in these exacerbations of COPD.
+Viral infections are the primary cause of acute deteriorations in lung function and overall health (known as “exacerbations”) for people living with COPD.
+Among viral causes, rhinovirus—the predominant cause of the common cold—is the most frequent culprit causing these infections.

 Studies indicate that, by 2038, people with COPD in the United States will suffer: